 The other key consideration is image quality.
 Many cases that protect your phone from water are not specifically designed for photography.
 While they may not obscure the camera, the plastic might scratch easily or distort your photos.
 But fear not — we have tried to avoid such products in this roundup.

 With these considerations lodged firmly at the front of our minds, it’s time to meet the contenders.

 Pelican Marine Case

 Available for: iPhone 6, 6s, 7

 The folks at Pelican have been making rough, tough cases for military and medical equipment since the 1980s.
 Nowadays, they also offer protection for regular smartphones.
 The Marine case is surprisingly slim, given that it allows your iPhone to dive two metres (6.6 feet) beneath the surface.
 In fact, this IP68 case can shrug off water, snow, dust and dirt.

 Inside the rigid polycarbonate shell, impact absorbing elastomer helps to cushion blows.
 Even the clumsiest iPhone owner would struggle to break their device with this case installed.
 In spite of all this armour, the Pelican case causes no great degradation of image quality.
-The only downsides are a slightly stiff headphone port, and the high price.More Info
+The only downsides are a slightly stiff headphone port, and the high price.More Info on Amazon

 Dog and Bone Wetsuit Impact